-The scales of justice have titled in favour of an Eldoret businessman who won a tender to supply fresh meat to soldiers at Moi barracks in Eldoret but has been bugged by a court case after his competitor sought a review order.
+The scales of justice have tilted in favor of an Eldoret businessman who won a tender to supply fresh meat to soldiers at Moi Barracks in Eldoret but has been bugged by a court case after his competitor sought a review order.

 A judge has since ruled that the competitor had lodged the review at the wrong forum and failed to expressly state what irregularities were committed to enable a finding as sought.

 “I find that the ex-parte application is devoid of merit and is therefore dismissed…”Judge Rosyln Aburili ruled.

 Four bidders had qualified in the contentious Ministry of Defence tender but one was knocked off at the preliminaries for failing to provide a health certificate.

 Adan Osman Godana, who runs Eldoret Standard butchery, lost the tender to Joseph Chesire Chemuna and Phillip Kosgei who trade as Avenue Butchery.